pierrebeaucamp/athena/pages/trying-to-demystify-K-Q-KDB.md

 (time (last (fib 226)))
 ```

-This time, we only got to the 226th fibonacci number in our time window.
+This time, we only got to the 226th Fibonacci number in our time window.
 This is
 about 22 times slower than K. There are probably faster implementations out
 there, but I want to compare "simple" implementations.

-Speaking of "simple", this is not really how one would implement a fibonacci
+Speaking of "simple", this is not really how one would implement a Fibonacci
 function in racket / LISP.
-A more straight forward function would look like
+A more straightforward function would look like
 this:

 ```rkt